Like the Facebook Page

 This is run by Patrick and Josephine Ngigi and is a home for 70 girls who have been rescued from female genital mutilation (FGM) and childhood marriage.
 (Take a look at their website www.missionwithavision.net ).

-For the past few years Mission Direct has been helping them to develop their project by building additional accommodation, farm infrastructure and a training and advocacy centre.
-We will continue to visit the girls in their new home and support their many activities.
-Come and be impressed by these young dynamic women; hear their stories and be amazed at their determination to improve their lives.
-There will also be time to lend a hand on the farm.
+You will be impressed by these young dynamic women; hear their stories and be amazed at their determination to improve their lives.
+There will also be time to lend a hand on the farm, cook together, dance and sing.

 At the end of the trip we have an overnight trip to the Maasai Mara game reserve where we stay in raised safari tents with comfortable twin beds and thick blankets!
 The tents have en-suite facilities.
 There will be time to relax and enjoy the beautiful surroundings.